 ARTIST’S STATEMENT, by Kiritin Beyer

-“Reappropriation” is the continuation of an earlier photo series I did in 2010 on the Salvation Islands in French Guiana.
-Between 1852 and 1953, the islands were part of a notorious penal colony for the worst criminals of France.
+“Reappropriation” is the continuation of an earlier conceptual photography series I did in 2010 on the Salvation Islands in French Guiana.
+Between 1852 and 1953, the islands were part of a notorious penal colony for the worst criminals in France.
 Ruins are now all that is left of it.
 While the landscape was stunning, I felt the weight of what once existed.
 I also saw how nature had cleansed the past.

 In 2012, I worked with my partner, Parris Jaru, to create “Reappropriation.”
 As a painter, he often uses natural elements in his practice and his Jamaican and American-Indian origins shape his creative process.